Elizabethtown, Texas: Prominent residents

+Decline and Possible Resurgence

 Elizabethtown last appeared on the Denton County tax roll in 1880.
 The Texas and Pacific Railway, which was built in 1881 from Fort Worth through Denton County, bypassed Elizabethtown by just two miles.
 Many residents subsequently moved two miles east to the newly established town of Roanoke, along with their businesses, churches and the Masonic lodge.
+Although the town vanished sometime in the 1950s, Elizabethtown was estimated to have a population of about 5 people, as there were some surrounding houses, including a farm that can be concluded was demolished sometime after 2014 by using Google Maps street view data.

-The only remnant of Elizabethtown is the Elizabeth Cemetery, which is still in use today.
-Everything else in the town is gone, and the area remains a muddy field that is currently open for lease off of Highway 114.
+As of 1950, the only remnant of Elizabethtown is the Elizabeth Cemetery, which is still in use today, and an interconnected road named Elizabethtown Cemetery Road.
+Everything else in the town is gone, and the area remains a grassy field that is currently open for lease off of Highway 114.

+However, in 1997, a Renaissance Fair named the Hawkwood Renaissance Faire, operated in the heart of Elizabethtown until 2001.
+It is currently unknown why the fair ceased operations, but some popular myths include fear due to 9/11 and a rave that destroyed the location.
+The real reason was revealed as the location simply not getting as much business as it used to.
+Small remnants of the fair, such as wood and building parts can be seen from satellite imagery on Google Maps to this day.

+Additionally, in 2021, the area was repurposed for several Amazon warehouses and other businesses, and they are currently sitting right off of Elizabethtown Cemetery Road, which was recently paved.
+This repurposing of the land surrounding what was once the southern portion of Elizabethtown could signify a possible resurgence for the area.